tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LP_Ins_SVM.md

 **Files:** [solution.py](Activities/01-Ins_Really_Important/Solved/solution.py)

-Open the starter file, and highlight the following while doing a live coding session:
+Open the starter file, and highlight the following during a live coding session:

 * In the previous activity, a logistic regression model was used to classify loan eligibility.
 This is just one way of implementing the loan approver model.
 Another algorithm that can be used is support vector machines (SVM).

-* Similar to the **Logistic Regression** algorithm, the **SVM** algorithm can be used for classification and regression analysis.
+* Similar to the **Logistic Regression** algorithm, the **SVM** supervised learning algorithm can be used for classification and regression analysis.

 * Unlike **Logistic Regression**, **SVM** takes a non-linear approach when predicting classes and outcomes.
 Instead, **SVM** focuses on dimensionality.